Amicus/end-dash/docs/collection.md

 $('body').html(template.el);
 ```

-Now you have that classic catch phrase properly scoped to just Bond!
+Now our HTML has Bond's catch phrase displayed accurately.

 ```
 The name is Bond, James Bond